logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 }
 ```

-Do not forget to replace *bucket.name* with appropriate S3 bucket name.
+Replace *BUCKET_NAME* with the appropriate S3 bucket name.
+Non-enterprise users can remove the policies  *S3:PutLifecycleConfiguration*, *S3:GetLifecycleConfiguration*, *S3:PutBucketVersioning*, *S3:GetBucketVersioning* as these policies are needed for cluster backups and restore operations available only for the enterprise version.

 ## Step 3: Allow your role to use your EKS cluster